jessye123/ihmmune-align/README.md

 2. Use java EE Eclipse open the project "immu" and files

-3. Change the files location to your local folder for example: change "/srvr/ihmmune/tomcat7/webapps/immuFile/IGHV_Repertoire.fa"
+3. Change the files location to your local folder: for example: change "/srvr/ihmmune/tomcat7/webapps/immuFile/IGHV_Repertoire.fa"